 Do Not Leave Children Alone with an Unfamiliar Dog

 Many families will invest in pets to teach their kids some degree of responsibility; however, just because a child knows how to take care of their family dog doesn’t mean that they should be left alone with an unfamiliar dog.
-Young children do not know how to tell if a dog is going to like being played with.
+Young children do not know how to tell if a dog will like being played with.
 Furthermore, they also don’t know how the owner will feel about having a child approach their dog.
-Do not leave children alone with unfamiliar dogs because if the dog doesn’t like kids, it could lead to serious injuries, especially if the dog is larger.
+Do not leave children alone with unfamiliar dogs because it could lead to serious injuries if the dog doesn’t like kids, especially if the dog is larger.
 Kids could wind up with pediatric wrist and hand fractures.
 Supervise kids when they are in the presence of an unfamiliar dog.

 Sacramento Dog Bite Attorney

 I’m Ed Smith, a Sacramento Dog Bite Lawyer.
-It is important for people to know how to behave around dogs because it could prevent serious injuries.
+People need to know how to behave around dogs to prevent serious injuries.
 Anyone who has suffered a dog bite injury should reach out to me at (916) 921-6400 for free, friendly advice.
-I have a toll-free line that is also available at (800) 404-5400.
+I have a toll-free line available at (800) 404-5400.

 I have been inducted into the California Chapter of the Million Dollar Advocates Forum.
-This forum is made up of many of the top-rated trial lawyers in the United States.
-Forum members have all earned case verdicts in excess of $1 Million Dollars.
+This forum comprises many of the top-rated trial lawyers in the United States who have all earned case verdicts over $1 million.

 Some of my verdicts and settlements can be viewed here.